CaveX/CaveX2023/openshc_ws/src/README.md

 **hexapod22**

-The hexapod22 package launches the dynamixel interface package which sets up the dynamixel motors on the CaveX robot.
-This package is not utilised for developers just simulating the robot in Gazebo or RViz.
+The hexapod22 package launches the dynamixel interface package which sets up the dynamixel motors on the Arachnida robot.
+This package is not used for developers just simulating the robot in Gazebo or RViz.
 Note that Gazebo and RViz can also be used in real time whilst the robot prototype is running.

 **syropod_highlevel_controller**